xpack/update-checker-ts/README.md

 }
 ```

-The check is not done if one of the foollowing conditions are met:
+The check is not done if one of the following conditions are met:

 - running in a CI environment
 - stdout is not a TTY